Selective Rotary Position Embedding: Experiments

 \subsection{Language Modeling}

-For our language modeling experiments we train 370M parameter versions of GLA~\citep{yang-icml24a}, Gated DeltaNet~\citep{yang-iclr25a}, and the Forgetting Transformer (FoX)~\citep{lin-iclr25a} using AdamW~\citep{loshchilov-iclr19a} and a warmup and cosine-decay schedule~\citep{loshchilov-iclr17a}.
-All models are trained on 35B tokens ($\approx5\times$ Chinchilla~\citep{hoffmann-neurips22a}) of FineWeb~\citep{penedo-neurips24a} at a context length of 4096 and use the Mistral 7B tokenizer~\citep{jiang-arxiv23a} with a vocabulary size of $32\,000$.
+For our language modeling experiments we train 370M and 1.3B parameter versions of GLA~\citep{yang-icml24a} and the Forgetting Transformer (FoX)~\citep{lin-iclr25a} using AdamW~\citep{loshchilov-iclr19a} and a warmup and cosine-decay schedule~\citep{loshchilov-iclr17a}.
+All models are trained on 10B and 26B tokens respectively.
+We use FineWeb~\citep{penedo-neurips24a} at a context length of 4096 and use the Mistral 7B tokenizer~\citep{jiang-arxiv23a} with a vocabulary size of $32\,000$.
 All remaining architectural and optimizer hyperparameters (batch size, learning rate schedule, gradient clipping, weight decay) follow \citet{siems-arxiv25a} and are detailed in~\Cref{app:exp-details}.
-To account for differences in optimal learning rates for the considered positional embedding schemes, we sweep learning rates exhaustively following~\citet{orvieto-arxiv25a} at the largest scale (35B tokens) using the grid \texttt{[5e-4, 1e-3, 2e-3, 4e-3, 8e-3]}.
+To account for differences in optimal learning rates for the considered positional embedding schemes, we sweep learning rates following~\citet{orvieto-arxiv25a}.
 To select the best learning rate for each model and position embedding combination, we use the perplexity on 4 million tokens not seen during training.
 The best models are then evaluated on downstream tasks from \texttt{lm-eval-harness}~\citep{eval-harness}, the results of which are shown in~\Cref{tab:combined-results}.
 We follow the default zero-shot evaluation setup in \texttt{lm-eval-harness}, using its standard prompting and report the macro-average accuracy over the core multiple-choice tasks in the “Avg.” column.
-We select the same set of tasks as in GLA~\citep{yang-icml24a} and DeltaNet~\citep{yang-neurips24a}.
+We select the same set of tasks as in GLA~\citep{yang-icml24a}.

-Across GLA and Gated DeltaNet, Selective RoPE improves the average downstream accuracy over both RoPE and NoPE.
-For FoX, the variant with a phase gate slightly improves the average accuracy over RoPE, while the plain Selective RoPE matches NoPE.
-For GLA, Selective RoPE reduces Lambada perplexity relative to RoPE and maintains comparable downstream accuracy to NoPE.
-For Gated DeltaNet, Selective RoPE mainly benefits the multiple-choice benchmarks (LAMBADA, PIQA, ARC), whereas FoX already performs very strongly on span-based tasks and sees smaller but consistent gains from adding Selective RoPE.